Brewers vs. Padres Player Props Betting Odds

 Santana Stats

-- Santana brings a six-game streak with at least one hit into this matchup.
-During his last 10 games he is batting .262 with a double, four home runs, three walks and 10 RBI.
+- Santana takes a seven-game streak with at least one hit into this one.
+During his last 10 outings he is batting .275 with two doubles, three home runs, four walks and eight RBI.

 Santana Recent Games